kotlitecture/template-multiplatform-compose/docs/Testing/Kermit/usage.md

 ## Overview

-Library is pre-configured in the `composeApp` module.
+Library is pre-configured in the `app` module.

 ## Example